ssAsuedu/time-travel-ssadaat/README.md

 ## Branches
- author/idea-sprint: home of author's drafts regarding topic editor/review: allows editor to make edits to the author's working draft
+ author/idea-sprint: home of author's drafts regarding topic editor/review: allows editor to make edits to the author's working draft The content and intro files contain new information regarding the zine content.